d4n3sh/thedaneshproject/content/posts/2008-09-17-najib-joins-the-internet.md

 I love the quote.
 "Each of us is one Malaysian, Together we are one Malaysia"

 If this is true then why does the segregation happen in Malaysia?
-What is all the hoo haa about then&#8230;.
+What is all the hoo haa about then....
 Don't just quote, make sure you practice it.

  [1]: http://www.flickr.com/photos/dannyportal/2864948870/ "najib-personal-site by Danesh Manoharan, on Flickr"
  [2]: http://www.1malaysia.com.my